 found most satisfying, where I truly came alive.

 Was I 'finding myself'?
-My mate was right, and in fact, both he - and my former boss - did me a big favour.
+My mate and mentor was right, and in fact, both he - and my former boss - did me a big favour.

 Knowing we had both always been passionate about film and that I loved writing, we decided I would leave and commit to full time screenwriting.
 At this point, that decision was